 But chocolate frosting from those Betty Crocker or Duncan Hines cans is loaded with preservatives and strange fats and chemicals, and for all their convenience they really can’t compare to homemade chocolate frosting.

-This recipe does involve a little cooking, but it’s still a snap, and it gives a rich, decadent fudge frosting that holds teeth marks when you bite into it.
-Good for cakes, cupcakes, or swiping straight from the bowl.
+This recipe does involve a little cooking, but it’s still a snap and it yields a rich, decadent fudge frosting that holds teeth marks when you bite into it.
+It’s good for cakes, cupcakes, or swiping straight from the bowl.
+(No one will judge.)

-Melt the butter in the microwave, then whisk in the cocoa powder.
+Melt the butter in a large microwave-safe bowl.
+Add the cocoa powder and whisk to combine.
 Add the milk and vanilla, and whisk until frothy.
 Make sure the cocoa powder has completely dissolved.
-In a stand mixer with a beater attachment, with a hand mixer, or by hand with a whisk (and a strong arm!), work the powdered sugar into the liquids a little at a time until fully incorporated.
+In a stand mixer with a paddle attachment, with an electric hand mixer, or by hand with a whisk (and a strong arm!), beat the powdered sugar into the the cocoa mixture a little at a time until fully incorporated.
 The frosting should be thick but spreadable.
 If runny, add more powdered sugar; if too stiff, work in a teaspoon of milk.

-Use immediately, or let in cool in the fridge, then whip again until fluffy.
-This will keep for several days the fridge, but make sure it's tightly covered.
-It will dry out and form a thin crust when exposed to air.
+Storage: This will keep for several days the refrigerator if tightly covered, as it will dry out and form a thin crust when exposed to air.
+Beat again until fluffy.